c0wsaysmoo/plane-tracker-rgb-pi/README.md

 git clone https://github.com/Howchoo/pi-power-button.git

 ./pi-power-button/script/install

+(if you have bookworm you'll need to do the following)

+sudo nano /boot/firmware/config.txt

+and at the bottom under "all" add

+dtoverlay=gpio-shutdown,gpio_pin=3,active_low=1,gpio_pull=up

 I'm on reddit under this name if you have any questions or let me know if you make this.